MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/Autoconf.md

 make check
 ```

-Finally, to install GNU Autoconf into the cross-tools tree, run the following command:
+Finally, to install GNU Autoconf into the tree, run the following command:

 ```bash
 make install